Male Marital Fidelity: Nature Versus Culture

 In a final note, there may come a time in the evolutionary process when women no longer perceive their self-interest served by the marital fidelity of their spouses.
 That is, they may no longer derive a net benefit from the imposition of the fidelity constraint on their spouses—private or social.
 As women’s liberation continues, including equal opportunity in the workplace, the day may come when women become completely free of their dependency on men for their livelihood—the principal reason other than vanity women have historically insisted on the marital fidelity of their spouses.
 In a variety of ways, culture constrains nature for what is considered culturally beneficial, but adverse consequences cannot be denied when nature triumphs.
 And there is always the possibility that the costs associated with the adverse consequences exceed the benefits derived from the constraints.

 Copyright © December 2014 Frank Zahn.
-Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page